aws/aws-pdk/packages/type-safe-api/docs/developer_guides/type-safe-api/getting_started.md

 ### Build your project

-To run a build in the root of your monorepo, use the `pdk build` command:
+To run a build in the root of your monorepo, use the `npx projen build` command:

 ```
-pdk build
+npx projen build
 ```

 The build will regenerate the infrastructure, runtime, documentation, and library projects based on your updated model.
 It will also generate a new stub for your new operation if you specified the `@handler` trait in Smithy or `x-handler` vendor extension in OpenAPI.